Highlights

 The Quakeress

-Eager to watch 'The Quakeress' on your favorite screen?
-Tracking down a streaming service to buy, rent, download, or view the Raymond B. West-directed movie via subscription can be challenging, so we here at Moviefone want to help you out.
+Thinking about watching 'The Quakeress' from the comfort of your living room?
+Discovering a streaming service to buy, rent, download, or watch the Raymond B. West-directed movie via subscription can be a challenge, so we here at Moviefone want to do right by you.

-We've listed a number of streaming and cable services - including rental, purchase, and subscription options - along with the availability of 'The Quakeress' on each platform when they are available.
-Now, before we get into the fundamentals of how you can watch 'The Quakeress' right now, here are some finer points about the Broncho Film Company drama flick.
+Read on for a listing of streaming and cable services - including rental, purchase, and subscription choices - along with the availability of 'The Quakeress' on each platform when they are available.
+Now, before we get into all the details of how you can watch 'The Quakeress' right now, here are some finer points about the Broncho Film Company drama flick.

 The Quakeress starring Louise Glaum, Charles Ray, William Desmond Taylor has a NR rating, a runtime of about 28 min, and a scheduled release date of August 12th, 1913.

-Ready to dive into the plot?
+Curious about the story behind it?
 Here's the plot: "The setting is an early American village, where a young Quaker woman, Priscilla, is in love with the schoolmaster, John Hart.
 The local minister, Rev. Cole, who calls on her at her cabin with flowers, is an unwelcome suitor.
 In revenge, he has "blue laws" passed, among them is one requiring attendance at church on Sunday.
 Priscilla refuses to comply with the law and is arrested.
 After being plunged in and out of water and pilloried, she is banished from the colony.
 John goes with her.
 They are attacked by Indians and John is badly wounded.
 Priscilla manages to get back to the village in time to warn the Puritans of an impending attack.
 They defeat the Indians after a desperate battle.
 The Rev. Cole, who has been mortally wounded, begs Priscilla's forgiveness and the Puritans make amends for their harsh treatment of her." .

 'The Quakeress' Release Dates